imWildCat/flutter-docset/README.md

 Please note that is docset is not very optimal because the `dashing.json` is not perfectly written.
 Futher help needed.

-## This project is being merged into the official Fluuter repository
+## This project has been merged into the official Fluuter repository

 Good news!
-This repo is going to be merged into the official Fluuter repository.
+This repo has been merged into the official Fluuter repository.
+Please find usage of the official flutter docset at: [https://github.com/flutter/flutter/issues/9955#issuecomment-444702105](https://github.com/flutter/flutter/issues/9955#issuecomment-444702105)

 For more details, please read: [https://github.com/flutter/flutter/pull/24374](https://github.com/flutter/flutter/pull/24374).

 ## How to use